-With the holiday season around the corner, I always feel attracted again to red nail polish.
-I counted 11 Essie red cremes in my drugstore’s Essie display, and I wasn’t even counting the reds in the Gel couture and Expressie displays!
+With the holiday season around the corner, I always feel attracted to red nail polish.
+There were 11 Essie red cremes in my drugstore’s Essie display, and then I’m not even counting the reds in the Gel couture and Expressie displays!
 I decided that it was time to do the ultimate Essie red creme comparison.
 At home, I was able to find out that there are even more red cremes in Essie’s core collection!
 The core collection differs a bit between North America and Europe, but they are mostly the same.
 It also differs a bit between stores.

 - Handmade with love

 - Lacquered up (Discontinued in the US, EU-only now)

 - Russian roulette (Discontinued in the US, but still easy to find, EU-only now)